-Partnerships to improve the environmental impact of products
+Partnerships to reduce the environmental footprint

-Innovation, for Brembo, aims to ensure not only increasingly cutting-edge products able to anticipate and meet the new needs typical of the automotive industry, but also products that allow the
+increasingly cutting-edge products able to anticipate and meet the new needs typical of the automotive industry, but

-• the design of products involving the use of
+► the design of products involving the use of

 low-impact materials and protections;

-• the reduction of GHG emissions thanks to the use of
+► the reduction of GHG emissions thanks to the use of

-light alloys allowing to limit braking systems weight;
+lights alloys allowing to limit braking systems weight;

 development of smart products such as mechatronic components;

-• the implementation and the development of
+► the implementation of

 structured Life Cycle Assessments, both on process and material level.